 The IT Department provides expertise and R&D on applications and usages of information technologies in the construction industry (information management, multi-scale BIM, internet-connected objects, etc.).

-Climatology, Aerodynamics, Pollution and Purification
+Climatology, Aerodynamics, Aeraulics for buildings and transport

 Safety, Structures and Fire Performance